cyrillkuettel/blog/web/_posts/2022-01-26-design-patterns.markdown

 externalLink: false
 ---

-I've always liked to read.
-Usually, I prefer to read fiction.
-From time to time, I do read books about programming, software development and various topics surrounding this area.
-For my latest book, I decided to pick up Design Patterns: Elements of reusable object-oriented software.
+As far as I can remember, I've always enjoyed reading.
+I tend to prefer fiction, although sometimes I read non-fiction books.
+I do read books about programming, software development and various topics surrounding that area.
+For my latest book, I decided to pick up a real classic: Design Patterns: Elements of reusable object-oriented software.

 <div class="side-by-side">